Basket (food)

 Food served in a basket, a basket platter or a basket with fries is a sandwich or other main dish that is served on top of a basket of an accompanying foodstuff, usually french fries.
 The "basket" is usually either made of plastic and lined with paper, or is simply a disposable paperboard box or tray.
 Sometimes the basket contains other side dishes as well, such as a container of coleslaw or a pickle.
 This term is common in the Midwestern U.S.

 United Kingdom

-In the United Kingdom chicken in a basket, fried chicken on a bed of chips, was a popular dish in pubs and modest restaurants from the late 1960s through the 1970s.
+In the United Kingdom, chicken in a basket, fried chicken on a bed of chips, was a popular dish in pubs and modest restaurants from the late 1960s through the 1970s.

-In the 1970s the dish became so ubiquitous in UK venues offering evening entertainment that the locations became known to musicians and entertainers as the "chicken-in-a-basket circuit".
+In the 1970s, the dish became so ubiquitous in UK venues offering evening entertainment that the locations became known to musicians and entertainers as the "chicken-in-a-basket circuit".

-Slade guitarist Dave Hill recalled in 2021 how, during a fall in the band's popularity towards the late 1970s, they "played the difficult gigs, the gigs where people have chicken in a basket and then go on the dancefloor."
+In the TV drama Life on Mars, Sam "invents" chicken in a basket while working undercover in a pub.